anymoto/service_status_client/README.md

 # ServiceStatusClient

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/service_status_client`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+A library to consume the [Service Status API](https://github.com/anymoto/service_status).

+With this gem you will be able to:
+- [x] Get the service current status
+- [x] Update the service status

 ## Installation